 However, here are my top tips to make the 2 month old sleep schedule easier to navigate through:

 - Start a bedtime routine.
-If you have not done so already then by 2 months old your baby is definitely ready for a simple bedtime routine consisting of bathtime, reading a book, having a feed and settling down to bed.
+If you have not done so already then by 2 months old your baby is ready for a simple bedtime routine consisting of bathtime, reading a book, having a feed and settling down to bed.

 - Put your baby down when they are drowsy.
-Now is also a good time to start putting your 2 month old down to sleep when they are drowsy rather than letting them fall asleep on you.
-I know this is hard as we all love cuddling our babies and having them fall asleep on us… However, getting your baby used to falling asleep alone is essential to their development and by doing this at a young age it will easier than if you leave it until they are older when the habit is much harder to break.
+Now is also a good time to start putting your baby to bed when they are drowsy rather than letting them fall asleep on you.
+I know this is hard as we all love cuddling our babies and having them fall asleep on us…However, getting your baby used to falling asleep alone is essential to their development and doing this at a young age will be easier than leaving it until they are older when the habit is much harder to break.
+Using a crib mobile at this stage is a good idea.

 - Give them time to settle.
 Following on from the above point, your 2 month old may struggle to fall asleep straight away.
 Try not to rush back to your baby’s side if they fuss a bit when you put them down.
 They may be unsettled for a while and then eventually fall asleep.
 If you respond too quickly they will soon learn that their fussing gets you to return and they will abuse this power very quickly!

 - Don’t rush to respond.
-Applying the same principles as the last point, if your baby wakes at night (especially if it is not when you would expect them to be ready for a feed) give it a while before you go over them.
+Applying the same principles as the last point, if your baby wakes at night(especially if it is not when you would expect them to be ready for a feed)give it a while before you go over them.
 They may resettle on their own.
 Obviously, if they start to get distressed you should respond and go to them to avoid them getting worked up.

 - Continue to keep nighttime interactions to a minimum.
 Although your 2 month old should be suffering from less day and night confusion, it is still very important to make a clear difference in your interactions with them during the day and at night.